kcbabo/gg-portal-demo/README.md

 curl -v api.example.com/trackapi/tracks
 ```

+#### Security
 NOTE: For demo purposes, no security has been enabled on this endpoint/service yet.
-The API will be secured after we the `ExtAuthPolicy`:
+The API will be secured after we apply the `ExtAuthPolicy`:

 ```bash
 kubectl apply -f policy/auth-policy.yaml